davidjhenning6/invaders/README.md

 ******************************************** 3. Firing a ray in the viewpoint direction. ********************************************
     --------------------Active--------------------
-    - ray has been launched though it seems to have trouble following the y axis when the player looks up similar to what happens when you move
+    UNSURE - ray has been launched though it seems to have trouble following the y axis when the player looks up similar to what happens  when you move

-    - ray may need to be drawn peice by peice and appear to grow
+    UNSURE - ray may need to be drawn peice by peice and appear to grow

-    - remove ray after a time
-        -> ** perhaps a call in update **
-        -- images on phone explaining how to do that
-    - a message needs to be printed to stdout when a ray intersect with a human a simple message is fine its not implicitly specified

     ---------------------DONE---------------------

+    DONE - a message needs to be printed to stdout when a ray intersect with a human a simple message is fine its not implicitly specified

     Launch a ray from the viewpoint.
 It should travel in the direction which the viewpoint was facing when it is launched.
     - the Tube functions need to be used to draw and hide the ray